 UMass Philosophy 105: Practical Reasoning

-Fall 2017 – Prof. Kevin C. Klement and TA Daniel Hadad
+Fall 2018 – Prof. Kevin C. Klement and TA Tim Juvshik

 This course covers methods for understanding and evaluating reasoning, arguments and inferences, of the sort found in daily life, political speeches, academic writing and beyond.
 We address such questions as: What is the structure of an argument?
 What considerations are relevant for determining its strength and cogency?
 What sorts of appeals to quantitative and scientific data are appropriate, and what sorts aren’t?
 What, if any, kinds of reasoning patterns can be identified as fallacious or abusive?
 How can we understand and overcome cognitive biases?
 This is an analytic reasoning (R2) course, and 4 credits.

-TA Daniel Hadad’s office is South College E318.
-Office hours are Wednesdays 2:30–4:00pm and by appointment.
-Email: email@example.com.
+TA Tim Juvshik’s email is email@example.com, and his office is South College E416.
+Office hours are Tuesdays and Thursdays 1–2pm and by appointment.

 The website for this course is located at https://logic.umasscreate.net/reasoning/.
-You can also log in through the UMass Moodle LMS, and the URL http://courses.umass.edu/phil105-klement/ redirects there as well.
+You can also log in through the UMass Moodle LMS https://moodle.umass.edu.
 There you can find lecture notes and course readings, check your grades, complete homework exercises, and more.

 We will be using a mixture of book chapters from various sources, typically logic and critical thinking textbooks.
-These are available from our website.
-No additional required texts are assigned.
+These are available to download from our website.

 Requirements and grading